 3. Microsites help provide buyers with a bigger picture of the product or services they’re about to purchase.
 Designed to aid visitors through any stage of the buying process, these types of landing page properties might not have a high single visit conversion rate, but their returns on lengthier campaigns are often much higher thanks to repeat visitors.
 Microsites also allow for more design creativity and interactive content which can generate greater online buzz.

 At the end of the day, the most effective and successful landing pages are user-friendly, accessible, persuasive and designed to instill brand loyalty and trust in your customers.

 Don’t be nervous.
 Start a torrid love affair with your landing pages today!
-Call the talented London, Ontario web design experts at ZOO Media Group and arrange for an intimate review of your current online marketing campaigns and any existing landing page properties.
+Call the talented web design experts at ZOO Media Group and arrange for an intimate review of your current online marketing campaigns and any existing landing page properties.
 You’ll be glad you did.